 Installing a 400,000 volt cable under the Mendip Hills AONB

-The area will be pylon-free for the first time since the 1960s
+Area to be pylon-free for first time since 1960s

 We are installing 8.5 km of 400,000 volt underground cables from our new cable sealing end (CSE) compound at Loxton, south of the Mendip Hills Area of Outstanding Natural Beauty, north towards the new Sandford substation.
 Find out what this work involves and how we are progressing.